Ring ouzel: Diet

-Juniper berries are a favoured winter food item.
+Juniper cones ("berries") are a favoured winter food item.

 The ring ouzel is omnivorous, eating a wide range of insects, earthworms, small amphibians and reptiles and fruit.
 Most animal prey is caught on the ground.

 During spring migration and the breeding season, invertebrates dominate the diet, and include earthworms, beetles flies, ants, spiders and snails.
 Later in the year, fruit becomes more important, including bramble, strawberry, cherry, hawthorn, rowan and juniper.
 Where it is available common juniper makes up more than 90% of the ring ouzel's winter diet, with arthropods constituting most of the rest.
 As a result, the ring ouzel is an important vector for dispersing juniper seeds, and is key to the dispersal of the endemic Canary Islands juniper in the Canary Islands.

 The young are mainly fed invertebrates, caterpillars and earthworms being major items where available.
-Although birds migrating in autumn use similar habitat to that used in spring, seasonal berries make up most of their diet, particularly elderberries, haws and, where available, juniper berries.
+Although birds migrating in autumn use similar habitat to that used in spring, seasonal berries make up most of their diet, particularly elder berries, haws and, where available, juniper berries.

 Predators and parasites

 The common buzzard is a predator of ring ouzels.

-Predators of the ring ouzel include the tawny owl, long-eared owl, common buzzard, common kestrel and Eurasian sparrowhawk, least weasel and stoat.
-Most deaths are of young juveniles, and birds hatched early in the season are more likely to survive than later broods.
+Predators of the ring ouzel include the tawny owl, long-eared owl, common buzzard, common kestrel, Eurasian sparrowhawk, weasel, and stoat.
+Most deaths are of young juveniles; birds hatched early in the season are more likely to survive than later broods.
 A Scottish study showed that raptors were responsible for 59% of deaths and mammals for 27%.
 In Romania, eggs were taken by red squirrels and spotted nutcrackers.
 As with other Turdus thrushes, the ring ouzel is rarely a host of the common cuckoo, a brood parasite.
 If the thrush's nest cup is too deep for the cuckoo to evict the host's chicks, the young cuckoo cannot successfully compete for food with the fast-growing host species' chicks, and if the cuckoo does manage to expel its nest-mates, the parents are reluctant to feed it; either way, the young cuckoo will starve.

 A study in the Carpathian Mountains found that a significant proportion of ring ouzels carried trombiculid mites.
 These mites commonly infect ground-feeding birds, and heavy infestations can cause birds to lose condition and stop feeding.
 The hard-bodied tick Ixodes festai commonly parasitises thrushes, including the ring ouzel.
 There is a record of this species carrying a Haemoproteus blood parasite.